Bullying10K: A Large-Scale Neuromorphic Dataset towards Privacy-Preserving Bullying Recognition: Introduction

 In conclusion, the design of the Bullying10K dataset aims to fulfill the real-time detection requirements of violent behavior while maximizing the privacy protection of the individuals captured in the footage.
 This dataset will serve as valuable training data for developing privacy-preserving video systems, providing new insights and opportunities for future research.

-Our contributions are as follows: \begin{enumerate} \item We propose a large-scale DVS violence detection dataset: Bullying10K.
+Our contributions are as follows: \begin{enumerate} \item We propose a large-scale DVS bullying recognition dataset: Bullying10K.
 It contains 10,000 event segments, totaling 12 billion events and 255 GB of data.
 The actions in the videos are characterized by their complexity, rapidity, and occlusion of individuals.

-\item We provide three benchmarks for comparing the performance of different methods: an action recognition benchmark, an action temporal localization benchmark, and a pose estimation benchmark.
+\item We provide three benchmarks for comparing the performance of different methods: an action recognition benchmark, an temporal action localization benchmark, and a pose estimation benchmark.
 For the pose estimation task, we provide the keypoints of human pose.

 \item We present the DVS community with a trainable dataset to detect violent scenes without compromising privacy.
 It makes the anticipation and research of violent scenarios possible. \end{enumerate}